RobTillaart/PCA9685_RT/README.md

 **setFrequency(freq)** set the update speed of the channels.
 This is for all channels at once.
+The frequency is constrained to be between 24 and 1526 Hz,

+**getFrequency()** get the current update frequency of the channels.
+This is same for all channels.

 **digitalWrite(channel, mode)** mode = HIGH or LOW, just use the PCA9685 as a digitalpin.